 To cancel out of the auto-completion popup, press the Esc key or Ctrl-G. The auto-completer will also disappear when you exit the source symbol (for example, by pushing space or any other character that isn't a completion key and can't be contained in a source symbol), if you click elsewhere on the surface of the source code, or if you issue other keyboard-bound commands that are not accepted by the auto-completer (for example, save through keyboard equivalent).

-The completer can be configured to display immediately, only after a specified number of characters, or after a time delay.
+In Wing Pro and Wing Personal, the completer can be configured to display immediately, only after a specified number of characters, or after a time delay.
 Completion may be case sensitive or insensitive and the completer may be auto-hidden after a specified timeout.
 These and other configuration options are in the Auto-completion preferences group.

-Turbo Completion Mode for Python (Experimental)
+Turbo Completion Mode for Python

-When the Python Turbo Mode preference is enabled, Wing will use a different completion mode for Python files and in the shells.
+In Wing Pro, when the Python Turbo Mode preference is enabled, Wing will use a different completion mode for Python files and in the shells.
 This treats any non-word key as being a completion key, in a context appropriate way.
 Ctrl, Alt, and Command act as cancel keys, in addition to Esc.

 This mode can be considerably faster to use when the completer contains the desired text.
 Once the correct completion is selected in the completer, the next source code character can immediately be typed.
 The completion will be placed, the next key will be entered into the editor, any relevant auto-editing operations will be applied, and the completer shown again if appropriate.